ShrihanSham08/Shrihan_BluestampPortfolio/index.md

  Summary:
 - My starter project is a mini arcade system featuring classic games like Tetris, Snake, Car Racing, Space Invaders, and a Slot Machine.
-The system is controlled using seven buttons: up, down, left, right, start, pause/quit (yellow), and power/shoot/speed (yellow).
-In Tetris, I can move blocks side to side, speed up their fall with the down arrow, rotate with the yellow button, and pause with yellow.
-In Snake, I guide the snake in all directions to eat glowing dots, speed up with yellow, and pause with yellow.
-In Car Racing, I dodge incoming cars by steering left or right, speed up with yellow, and pause with yellow.
-In Space Invaders, I move side to side and shoot enemies above using the yellow button, with yellow for pause.
-Lastly, the Slot Machine lets me bet up to 9 credits for a shot at hitting “777,” with the yellow button used to exit the game.
+The system is controlled using seven buttons: up, down, left, right, start, pause/quit, and power/shoot/speed.
+Building the Retro Console was very fun.
+I learned a lot of new things like soldering.
+I had never done soldering before so building the retro console improved my soldering skills.
+I had to be very careful with the amount of solder I used, cause if I used too  much, my console would not work.

 How the Components work together:
-- For this project, I used two LED matrix displays, a 7-segment display, a buzzer, seven buttons, a capacitor, a battery holder with three AAA batteries, four transparent acrylic panels for the casing, an integrated circuit/microprocessor, and a custom PCB.
-The microprocessor is a compact but powerful component that processes input from the seven buttons and controls output to both the LED matrix screen and the 7-segment display.
+- For this project, I used two LED  displays, a 7-segment display, a buzzer, seven buttons, a capacitor, a battery holder with three AAA batteries, four transparent acrylic panels for the casing, an integrated circuit/microprocessor, and a custom PCB.
+The microprocessor is a compact but powerful component that processes input from the seven buttons and controls output to both the LED  screen and the 7-segment display.

 - Challenges Faced:
-  There were many challenges I faced building the Retro gaming console and the one thing that troubled me was attaching and solding the wires in the back.
+  There were many challenges I faced building the Retro gaming console and the one thing that troubled me was attaching and soldering the wires in the back.
 The instructions were not the best but I asked my instructor and it finally worked.

 | **Part** | **Note** | **Price** | **Link** |